Last updated on February 2, 2026

 With the relocation came two choices.
 Leave it as it was or design a new layout as the new space is a lot more giving.

 Though I felt a bit defeated, having just spent weeks of planning the previous plan, I came to a conclusion that I will not get a good chance to do some sizeable layout anytime soon and it looked like a fun challenge.
-I chose a wall with an unused fire place with a blocked off chimney.
+So, I chose a wall with an unused fire place (chimney is blocked off, rendering it unusable).
 There is a decent space from both sides of the chimney and about 140cm for a connection between the two sides.
-I still plan to use some tables for staging/storage when I will be running trains and not just do some shunting.
-But I want them to be easily disassembled and stashed when not in use.
+This means that my layout will be mainly located on two tables and a small interconnection between them to let trains cross over.

 Trying out what would work in my new space

-The shape reminded me of a somewhat similarly laid out layout made named “Malá Paka”.
+The shape of my new possible table layout reminded me of a somewhat similarly laid out layout made named “Malá Paka”.
 The layout is split into three sections around a structural column between two windows.
-And as you might have noticed, that awkward track work upstairs is coping the layout’s idea for the right side’s track.

 So, I decided to look for inspiration.